yak-was-here/yak-was-here/README.md

 # To-Do

--  Improve more page (button, font, and space sizing) and add to social media links
 -  Customize Error Pages
 -  Copy descriptions from website to GitHub and update repos
 -  Fix social media share images